sede-open/RockIR/README.md

 # RockIR : Rock Image Retrieval
-This project is to build content-based image retrieval for 2D Micro-CT rock images based on Python.
+This project is to build the double Siamese neural network for content-based image retrieval on 2D Micro-CT rock images.

 ## Purpose
 Analogue rock image search of 2D Micro-CT images